 AHCCCS will require an 85% return rate.
+All valid moments completed and returned will be included in the calculation of the RMTS results.
 Non-responsive moments, moments not returned or not accurately completed and subsequently resubmitted by the school district, will not be included in the results unless the return rate for valid moments is less than 85%.
-If the return rate of valid moments is less than 85% then, non-returned moments will be included and coded as a non-allowable.
-To ensure that enough moments are received to have a statistically valid sample, Arizona will over sample at a minimum of fifteen percent (15%) more moments than needed for a valid sample size.
+If the return rate of valid moments is less than 85% then all non-returned moments will be included and coded as a non-allowable.
+To ensure that enough moments are received to have a statistically valid sample, Arizona will over sample at a minimum of fifteen percent (15 %) more moments than needed for a valid sample size.
 To assure that districts are properly returning sample moments, the district's return percentage for each quarter will be analyzed.
-Sanctions AHCCCS may impose include placing schools on "payment hold", conducting more frequent monitoring reviews, recoupment of funds, and ultimately, cancellation of the school's Participation Agreement.
+If the statewide compliance rate for a quarter does not achieve at least 90%, AHCCCS will send out a non-compliance warning letter to each LEA that did not achieve an 85% compliance rate.
+AHCCCS will continue to monitor those LEAs to ensure compliance is achieved.
+AHCCCS may prohibit participation by LEAs that continue to fall below an 85% return rate compliance.